gaborcs/lambda-terminal/README.md

 This would be a good time to try cycling between wrapping styles using `Tab`.
 It shows that there are multiple ways to render expressions in Lambda.
 It's the renderer's job to render expressions the best way it can, taking into account the user's preferences.

+Alright, now that you've seen the basics, let's write something useful.
+In the next sections, we'll learn more about the language by defining some useful functions and types.
+You should go through them in the given order, because some of them build on each other.
+Some of them are built-ins in other languages, but for Lambda we thought it would be a good learning opportunity to let you define them for yourself.
+We hope you'll enjoy the exercise.

 ## `increment`
 Remember that `+ 1` is a function that increments its argument by `1`?
 That actually sounds like a useful function.